 Research

-UK zoos have had a relationship with science ever since the creation of the Zoological Society of London in 1826 and the later opening of Regents Park Zoo.
-It was said that this should be "a scientific establishment... for teaching or elucidating zoology".
+UK zoos and aquariums have had a close relationship with science ever since the creation of the Zoological Society of London in 1826 and the later opening of Regent’s Park Zoo as a scientific establishment.

-A significant number of zoo animals housed within the UK are part of European breeding programmes (EEPs) which aim to preserve threatened species for the future by pairing compatible individuals.
-This creates self-sustaining populations, meaning that there is no need to bring in animals from the wild.
-Because of the importance of these programmes a great number of scientific studies are dedicated to understanding the reproductive biology and needs of our animals.
+There are a huge range of topics covered within zoo and aquarium research.
+Many UK zoo animals are part of European breeding programmes (EEPs) that aim to preserve threatened species and create self-sustaining populations.
+The importance of these programmes have led to a great number of scientific studies dedicated to understanding the reproductive biology and needs of our animals.

-There are legal considerations that must be taken into account when undertaking research on animals.
+There are significant legal considerations that must be taken into account when undertaking research on zoo animals.
 Scientists cannot carry out intrusive studies which may cause distress to the animals.
-Proposals to carry out research within a zoo or aquarium are reviewed by the collection and assessed in terms of ethics as well as other factors such as quality of science and logistics.
-This ensures only the most worthwhile and non-harmful studies are undertaken.
+Proposals to carry out research within a zoo or aquarium are carefully reviewed by the collection and assessed in terms of ethics as well as quality of the science and logistics.